Do you know how to spot the symptoms of Dyspraxia?

 Useful addresses for more information:

-Movement Matters – the UK umbrella organization for DCD.
+- Movement Matters – the UK umbrella organization for DCD.
 This has information and videos for you.

 Books that may help you include:

-Article written by Professor Amanda Kirby, Chair of the Committee of Movement Matters UK
+Article by Professor Amanda Kirby, Chair of the Committee of Movement Matters UK